PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ### Introduction

 The Mixture Transition Distribution (MTD) model was proposed by Raftery in 1985<sup>[1]</sup>.
-Its initial intent of was to approximate higher order Markov Chains (MC), but it can serve as an independent model too.
+Its initial intent of was to approximate high order Markov Chains (MC), but it can serve as an independent model too.
 The main advantage of the MTD model is that its number of independent parameters of the MTD model grows linearly with the order comparing with exponential growth of Markov Chains models.